SolidBlock-cn/BRRP/README-en.md

     // [...]

     // "*" means "any version"; you can also specify versions, such as ">=0.6.0".
-    // Don't stupidly leave these comment in the JSON "better_runtime_resource_pack": "*"
+    // Don't leave these comment in the JSON "better_runtime_resource_pack": "*"
   }
 }